Home › Label Printer Comparison

 The Rollo Wireless is the most practical all-rounder for small businesses selling online.
 It accepts any standard 4-inch label roll — not a proprietary cartridge — which means your label stock costs 40–60% less than DYMO equivalent rolls.
 Wireless setup connects to Mac, Windows, and mobile.
 Compatible with Shopify, Amazon Seller Central, Etsy, and all major shipping carriers out of the box.

 At 203 DPI it handles standard UPC barcodes, Code 128, and QR codes well for most label sizes.
-If you need to print QR codes smaller than 1.5 cm square reliably, the 300 DPI Brother QL-820NWB is the better choice.
-For labels 2 cm and above, Rollo performs fine.
+For QR codes smaller than 1.5 cm square reliably, the 300 DPI Brother QL-820NWB is the better choice.

 Best for: Shopify sellers, Amazon FBA, Etsy sellers, e-commerce businesses needing 4x6 shipping labels and product barcode labels.